GED 2019 Test Guide, Test Prep and GED Practice tests – 19 Ultimate Steps to GED

-The GED Math test is an 115-minute, single-section test that covers quantitative problem-solving and algebraic problem-solving.
+The GED Math test is a 115-minute, single-section test that covers quantitative problem-solving and algebraic problem-solving.
 It has 2 parts.
-The first part has 5 questions where you will be allowed to use a calculator.
+The first part has 5 questions where you will not be allowed to use a calculator.
 The second part has 41 test questions.
-The calculator will not be allowed here.
+The calculator will be allowed here.

 The GED Science test is a 90-minute, single-section test that focuses on Life Science, Physical Science, and Earth and Space Science.
 The test includes Short Answer questions, where you will be required to either design an experiment or write an explanation after reading a text on science.